-- specific testing and/or examination of the patient to ensure compliance with strictly defined clinical criteria; - prescriber, dispenser and/or patient documenting their receipt and understanding of information on the serious risk of the product; - explicit procedures for systematic patient follow-up through enrolment in a specific data collection system e.g. patient registry; - medicines made available for dispensing only by pharmacies that are registered and approved to dispense the product.
+- Specific specific testing and/or examination of the patient to ensure compliance with strictly defined clinical criteria; - Prescriber prescriber, dispenser and/or patient documenting their receipt and understanding of information on the serious risk of the product; - Explicit explicit procedures for systematic patient follow-up through enrolment in a specific data collection system e.g. patient registry; - Medicines medicines made available for dispensing only to by Ppharmacies which that are registered and approved to dispense the product.

 On occasions, a requirement to test or to monitor a patient in a specific way can also be used as a controlled access tool.
-For example, monitoring of the patient's health status, laboratory values or other characteristic prior to and/or during treatment, e.g. electrocardiogram, liver function tests, regular blood tests, pregnancy tests (which can be part of a pregnancy prevention programme).
+For example, monitoring of the patient's health status, laboratory values or other characteristic (e.g. an ECG) prior to and/or during treatment, e.g. electrocardiogram, liver function tests, regular blood tests, pregnancy tests (which can be part of a pregnancy prevention programme).
 Measures should be put in place to ensure that monitoring takes place according to the SmPC where this is critical to risk-benefit balance of the product.